Radio Rookies: Justice, Policing and Community Safety

 NPR’s The Takeaway: WNYC Airs New Class of Radio Rookie Stories

-We speak with Carolina Hidalgo, Producer of Radio Rookies and two Rookies themselves, Folashade Olatunde and Rainier Harris, and speak to them about their stories their stories and experiences working on those stories.
+We speak with Carolina Hidalgo, producer of Radio Rookies and two Rookies themselves, Folashade Olatunde and Rainier Harris, about their stories and experiences working on those stories.”

 The Brian Lehrer Show: A Radio Rookies Roundtable